Improving yourself doesn’t have to be hard!

 M: Go to hell with dignity.
 I’ll leave when the job’s done.

-list of the best movies for men without including at least one James Bond film, did you?
+Of all the manly movies men, James Bond is undoubtedly the manliest.
+You didn’t think I would create a “man movies list” without including at least one James Bond film, did you?
 While there are (literally) dozens of amazing James Bond movies that have a plethora of life lessons and character studies you can learn from, Skyfall is by far my favorite.
 In the most intense and action packed 007 movie yet, Bond is forced to come out of retirement to help MI6 defeat an ex-agent turned supervillain named Silva.
 As with every Bond film, you can brace yourself for a healthy dose of action, epic gadgetry, and seductive dialogue that will rekindle your lifelong dream of becoming a secret agent.
 However, if you pay close attention, Skyfall offers much more to the attentive observer than mere entertainment.

 Throughout the film, Skyfall presents a number of important life lessons that will help you on your journey as a man.
 From Bond’s struggle with addiction to his ability to make split-second decisions (and follow through on them) to his loyalty to his team to his yearning for real connection in a world of fake people and a life of lies, Skyfall shows a side to the hero that isn’t often revealed in some of the character’s more classic portrayals.
 As always, pay close attention to Bond’s attitude and charisma and see if you can’t pick out a few applicable tactics that you can use to boost your social prowess and seductive powers.